Singapore warns on COVID-19 vaccine supplies as it expands programme

 As of Sunday, 1.8 million people in Singapore had received at least one dose of the vaccine, or nearly a third of the population.
 About 1.2 million people have completed the full two-dose vaccination regimen, Gan Kim Yong told parliament.

-Singapore has one of the fastest vaccinations drives in Asia, but it lags some Western countries such as the United States and the United Kingdom, according to a Reuters tracker. (tmsnrt.rs/3he0NN6)
+Singapore has one of the fastest vaccinations drives in Asia, but it lags some Western countries such as the United States and the United Kingdom, according to a Reuters tracker. (https://tmsnrt.rs/3he0NN6)

 "Global supplies of vaccines are limited, and not just the quantity but also logistics are challenging, and therefore we need to do what we can to expand and diversify our sources," Gan said.

-Singapore has been using the Pfizer-BioNTech and Moderna vaccines, and has taken delivery of 200,000 doses of the vaccine developed by China’s Sinovac Biotech, which has yet to be granted approval by Singapore authorities.
+Singapore has been using the Pfizer-BioNTech (PFE.N), (22UAy.DE) and Moderna (MRNA.O) vaccines, and has taken delivery of 200,000 doses of the vaccine developed by China's Sinovac Biotech, which has yet to be granted approval by Singapore authorities.

 Singapore has been looking at alternatives and had "entered into advance purchasing agreements", said Gan, who said he was unable to give details due to confidentiality clauses.